Geophysical surveying and mapping services by Geophysical Services LLC (Established 1985)

 Summary of sub-bottom profiler survey, interpretation, and theory section

-Some of the earliest geophysical surveys done at Fromm Applied Technology were with sub-bottom profilers.
+Some of the earliest geophysical surveys done at Geophysical Services LLC were with sub-bottom profilers.
 The results are remarkably similar to GPR.
-The reason for this is that both methods input a pulse into the ground and wait for a response.
+The reason for this is that both methods input a pulse into the subsurface and wait for a response.
 In contrast to GPR, which depends on the propagation of an electromagnetic pulse or radio wave to pass through the subsurface, a sub-bottom profiler generates acoustic energy underwater.
 In both cases, the energy reflects off surfaces at depth, which eventually produces a reflection record.

 Sub-bottom profiler hydrographic surveys assist with characterizing infilling of sediments and depth to bedrock.
 Depending on the size, shape and depth, sub-bottom profile surveys discover man-made structures, cables, pipes, and erosion.
 While large corporations conduct sub-bottom profile surveys in the ocean in very deep water to find oil, gas, and mineral reserves, near surface geophysical applications are conducted in lakes, harbors, rivers, and large reservoirs.